On the joint estimation of flow fields and particle properties from Lagrangian data: Implementation of the method and evaluation metrics

 \subsection{Training procedure}

 Flow and KCT models are trained together by minimizing $\mathscr{J}_\mathrm{total}$.
-The weighting coefficients for each loss term $\chi_i$ are chosen through a simple parameter sweep.
-Results are relatively insensitive to modest variations in noise level or particle density once a quasi-optimal set of weights has been identified; future work will explore robust auto-weighting strategies, e.g., see \citet{Wang2021, Wang2022d}.
+The weighting coefficients for each loss term $\chi_i$ are chosen through a simple parameter sweep, in which reconstructions are performed for different values of $\chi_i$.
+We found that accuracy is relatively insensitive to $\chi_i$ near the optimum.
 Training is performed using the Adam optimizer, with the learning rate for flow networks fixed at $10^{-3}$.
 For particle models, the learning rate is annealed from $10^{-4}$ to $10^{-5}$ and finally to $10^{-6}$ to improve precision.
-All cases are trained to convergence, typically requiring about 2~000 epochs per learning rate.
+All cases are trained to convergence, typically requiring about 2000 epochs per learning rate.
 Computations are performed on an NVIDIA RTX A6000 GPU with 48~GB of onboard memory.
-The total wall-clock training time is approximately 15~hours for the TBL and HIT cases and 3~hours for the cone case.
+The total wall-clock training time is approximately 25~hours for the TBL cases, 15~hours for the HIT cases, and 3~hours for the cone case.

+More advanced neural architectures and optimization strategies may further improve DA performance.
+Examples include nonlinear residual layers such as PirateNet \citep{wang2024a}, multi-stage networks designed to better capture multi-scale features \citep{wang2024b}, quasi-second-order optimizers like SOAP \citep{Wang2025}, and automatic loss-weighting methods \citep{Wang2022d}.
+Incorporating such techniques could improve both reconstruction accuracy and training efficiency in future studies.